kimsama/Unity-GoogleData/README.md

 ================

 ***IMPORTANT*** <br>
+OAuth 1.0 is no longer supported and disabled on May 5, 2015. which means Unity-GoogleData does not work without supporting OAuth 2.0.
 See [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet) instead of using this package.
 [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet) supports not only Google data but also can get data from Excel file even without writing single line of code!

 Unity-GoogleData enables to use google spreadsheet data within Unity editor.
 With Unity-GoogleData, you can retrieve data from google spreadsheet or upload any changed data back to google spreadsheet.